eric-b/livebox-exporter/README.md

 If you are looking for an interactive desktop application, also with more features, see [Livebox Monitor](https://github.com/p-dor/LiveboxMonitor) which works very well.

+I also discovered even more alternatives after I made this project, you can look for them through the [livebox topic on Github](https://github.com/topics/livebox).

 ## Application settings

 If you try to run program with default settings, it may work if you are lucky: Livebox address should be automatically detected if it is on same network (same subnet).